-As we’ll see, all of these aspects of the soybean can have a potential impact upon your health.
+As we’ll see, all of these aspects of the soybean can have a potential impact on your health.

 Your gut flora is a diverse community of microorganisms that live in your digestive tract.
 The gut flora is almost like a separate organ in your body made up entirely of bacteria.
 For instance, some of these organisms help your intestines process dietary fiber into short-chain fatty acids making them easier to absorb.

-If your gut flora is disturbed, it could possibly contribute to these disease processes:
+If your gut flora is disturbed, it could contribute to these disease processes: